ClimExHandbook/ClimExHandbook/_posts/2019-11-07-optimising-the-study-design.md

 The potential observer effects should always be considered and can be reduced by minimising disturbance, i.e. sampling intensely but not at the expense of statistical power <a href="https://paperpile.com/c/2Av5rU/qDKS">(De Boeck et al., 2008)</a>.</td>
 </tr>
 <tr>
-<td width="249"><em>What <strong>block-scale data</strong> is needed?</em></td>
+<td style="width: 439px;text-align: left"><em>What <strong>block-scale data</strong> is needed?</em></td>
-<td width="256">Any response, predictor or co-variable that will be used in statistical analyses should be measured at this scale, if at all possible.
+<td style="width: 453px;text-align: left">Any response, predictor or co-variable that will be used in statistical analyses should be measured at this scale, if at all possible.
 This maximises the statistical power of the analyses.</td>
 </tr>
 <tr>
-<td width="249"><em>Is there space for <strong>additional experiments and/or measurements</strong>?</em></td>
+<td style="width: 439px;text-align: left"><em>Is there space for <strong>additional experiments and/or measurements</strong>?</em></td>
-<td width="256">Set aside areas for add-on measurements and project extensions - preferably within blocks, as that maximises opportunities for project integration.</td>
+<td style="width: 453px;text-align: left">Set aside areas for add-on measurements and project extensions - preferably within blocks, as that maximises opportunities for project integration.</td>
 </tr>
 <tr>
-<td rowspan="2" width="96"><strong>Within-block study design (plots)</strong>
+<td style="width: 174px;text-align: left" rowspan="2"><strong>Within-block study design (plots)</strong>

 <strong>Figure 1.1C</strong></td>
-<td width="249"><em>How to ensure <strong>sustainability of studies in plot set-up</strong>?</em>
+<td style="width: 439px;text-align: left"><em>How to ensure <strong>sustainability of studies in plot set-up</strong>?</em>

 <em> </em>

 <em>Where are data measured permanently and where destructively?</em></td>
-<td width="256">Plots should be large enough to encompass the responses of interest, and thus have to match the study aim and study system.
-The plot size should also take into account the complexity and heterogeneity of the study system <a href="https://paperpile.com/c/2Av5rU/mKds">(De Boeck et al., 2015)</a>.
+<td style="width: 453px;text-align: left">Plots should be large enough to encompass the responses of interest, and thus have to match the study aim and study system.
+The plot size should also take into account the complexity and heterogeneity of the study system (De Boeck et al., 2015).
 Plots should be large enough for sensor installation and sampling.

 &nbsp;